on-api/on-api/orders.md

 ```

 #### Suspend a service
 This operation is for a service that is suspended, for instance for abuse.
 It's to be used temporarily and billing is supposed to keep going.
-A special field "note" is added here, for information the CO may publish to the customer if possible.
+A special field "externalNote" is added here, for information the CO may publish to the customer if possible.

 Request
 ```HTTP